 NUBE opened in 2009, following a two-week visit by founder Ruth True to China.
 Ready to invest in local artists, U.S. manufacturing, and the kind of ingenuity born from solving design challenges with limited materials, Ruth founded a mercantile where creativity, green living, and local flavor abound.
-NUBE is now a presence for goods online and in Seattle's Capitol Hill storefront.
+NUBE spent 9 years as presence for goods online and in Seattle's Capitol Hill storefront.
+In 2018 Nube closed in order to regroup, refresh it's ethos and purpose, and get ready for the next project!

 OUR SHOP MISSION